SFTP Basics: How Secure File Transfer Protocol Works

 1. The client is accessing the server for the first time, so the user has to manually verify the public key of the server.

-Step 2: Generating a Session Key
+Step 2: The Client and Server Generate a Session Key Together

 The client and server agree on a session key that will encrypt and decrypt the data.
 This key is randomly generated and known as “symmetric” because it’s used for encryption and decryption.